LLNL/lbann/docs/BuildingLBANN.md

 The following packages and tools are required to build LBANN.
 All packages listed below may be installed using [Spack](https://github.com/llnl/spack).
+See
+<a href="#building-with-spack">below</a>
-See [below](#building-with-spack) for more details on using Spack to build a complete LBANN environment.
+for more details on using Spack to build a complete LBANN environment.

 The following basic tools are **required**.